Tseipii89/ot-harjoitustyo/documents/user-manual.md

 ![Gamestart screen](https://github.com/Tseipii89/ot-harjoitustyo/blob/master/documents/images/flappy-gameStart.JPG)

 After the pressing of UP -arrow the game starts.
 You bounce the bird with UP -arrow and try to get past the holes in the pipes.
 Each hole you pass gives you 1 point.

+Every level has it's own highscore and highscoreplayer.

 ![GameOn screen](https://github.com/Tseipii89/ot-harjoitustyo/blob/master/documents/images/flappy-gameOn.JPG)